McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-3/test3.en.md

 title = "page 3-1"
 +++

-This is a plain demo child page.
+This is a plain demo child page 3-1.